and improve the quality

-MENOPAUSE DEFINITION: the natural time in a woman's life when her menstrual flow permanently stops due to loss of ovarian activity (estrogen drops and egg release stops).
+MENOPAUSE DEFINITION: the natural time in a woman’s life when her menstrual flow permanently stops due to loss of ovarian activity (estrogen drops and egg release stops).
 The average age is 51 years.
 Most women enjoy a healthy lifestyle for many years afterward.
-Physical changes occuring around menopause should not prevent you from enjoying this time of your life.
+Physical changes occurring around menopause should not prevent you from enjoying this time of your life.

 PERIMENOPAUSE DEFINITION: For several years before menopause, menstrual periods become irregular, about 30% of women develop hot flashes and night sweats during this stage called perimenopause or the menopausal transition.
 A woman is said to be postmenopausal when she has not had a menstrual period for at least 12 months.

 SIGNS AND SYMPTOMS OF MENOPAUSE: Hot flashes, night sweats, vaginal dryness, poor quality sleep, fatigue, irritability, mood swings, difficulty concentrating, weight gain, muscle and joint soreness.
 These symptoms may contribute to changes in libido (sexual interest).
 Some women develop depression in response to menopausal symptoms.
 While not all women experience these symptoms, they are a leading driver of midlife women seeking medical treatment.

 HOT FLASHES: the sudden sensation of heat in the upper body, face, neck and chest typically lasting 1-5 minutes.
 They are associated with sweating, flushing, anxiety and palpitations and occur in up to 85% of all women at some point during the menopausal transition.
 They often begin several years before menopause and may continue for several (4-10) years after menopause.
 They are far more common at night, when they can cause night sweats and long term sleep disruption.